Svanik/Diabetes-Neural-Network/README.md

 import h5py
 ```

-Random seed for reproducibility<br />
+Random seed for reproducibility is defined.<br />
 ```python
 numpy.random.seed(2)
 ```

-This loads pima indians diabetes dataset, past 5 years of medical history<br />
+Loading pima indians diabetes dataset, past 5 years of medical history.<br />
 ```python
 dataset = numpy.loadtxt("prima-indians-diabetes.csv", delimiter=",")
 ```

-The data set is split into input (X) and output (Y) variables.
+The data set is split into input (X) and output (Y).
 X are inputs and Y is the output, then x and y are split into training and testing groups using sklearns built-in train_test_split function.
 The testing portion will be 30% of the total dataset and the neural network will use the other 70% to train itself. <br />
 ```python
 X = dataset[:, 0:8]
 Y = dataset[:, 8]
 x_train, x_validation, y_train, y_validation = train_test_split(X, Y, test_size=0.30 ,random_state=5)
 ```

-Creating the model(neural network) in a sequential manner using keras.
+The model (neural network) is created in a sequential manner using keras.
 Dense(fully connected) layers are added one by one specifying activation function.<br />
 ```python
 model = Sequential()
 model.add(Dense(10, input_dim=8, activation='relu'))  # input layer requires input_dim param